gaberussell/cloud-watch-folder/README.md

 5. Update the global vars at the top:
  * **INPUT_FOLDER_NAME** is the name of the input folder in your S3 bucket
  * **S3_OUTPUT_BASE_URL** includes the output bucket and folder
- * **NOTIFICATION_EMAIL** is an email address where you'd like to receive job notifications (omit [line 39](https://github.com/gaberussell/cloud-watch-folder/blob/master/lambda_function.py#L39) of the function if you don't want notifications)
 6. Optionally modify the [output settings](https://github.com/gaberussell/cloud-watch-folder/blob/hybrik/lambda_function.py#L75-L142) to output your preferred formats.
 7. Create a new event source for the Lambda function with a source type of **S3**, an event type of **Object Created (all)**, and the prefix will will match the above **INPUT_FOLDER_NAME**.
 8. Under **Environment Variables**, check "Enable helpers for encryption in transit."
 Select a KMS key, or create a new one.
 Be sure to enable the service role associated with the Lambda function under **Define Key Usage Permissions** within KMS.